 If the Board is unable to, or fails to appoint the BAP, it is appointed by an individual nominated for that purpose by Sport New Zealand.

-The convenor of the BAP is the Chairperson of the Board or his/her nominee.
+The convenor of the BAP is the Chairperson of the Board or their nominee.

 The members of the BAP remain in office for the period necessary to fulfil their responsibilities in relation to each vacancy of a Board Member for which the BAP was established.
 This is not to extend beyond the tenure of three (3) years.
 There is no limit to the number of occasions a person can be appointed to the BAP.